January 10, 2025

 Affiliate Nexus

 Kansas City’s sales tax laws distinguish between taxable and non-taxable goods and services.
-Retailers and eCommerce businesses must understand these classifications to ensure accurate tax collection and compliance.
+Retailers and e-commerce businesses must understand these classifications to ensure accurate tax collection and compliance.
 For more information for a similar city in Missouri, visit the Liberty, MO Sales Tax Guide.

 Category | Examples | Tax Treatment |